As Japan and China mark 50-year ties, moods are mixed

 On Sept.
 29, 1972, then-Prime Minister Kakuei Tanaka and Chinese Premier Zhou Enlai signed a communique normalizing their ties and pledging peace and friendship.
 In the communique, Japan expressed remorse over wartime damage on China and acknowledged Beijing as the country’s only legitimate government.

+About 850 attendants had a toast with a Chinese liquor “moutai” following speeches as they went for buffet food.
+They watched videos showing 50 years of Japan-China history starting with the scene showing Tanaka and Zhou signing the communique and making a toast.

-Despite the milestone, the ceremony lacks a celebratory mood as the two countries remain at odds over disputed East China Sea islands and China’s growing military and economic influence in the region.
+Despite the milestone, the ceremony lacked a celebratory mood as the two countries remain at odds over disputed East China Sea islands and China’s growing military and economic influence in the region.

 Japan considers China a security threat and is promoting security and trade frameworks with the United States and other democracies as a counter to Beijing’s growing influence.
 China’s escalating tension around Taiwan is also a growing concern.